DHTMLX/docs-kanban/docs/api/provider/rest_routes/delete_routes/js_kanban_delete_cards_route.md

 ---
-sidebar_label: Delete /cards
+sidebar_label: DELETE /cards
-title: Delete /cards
+title: DELETE /cards
-description: You can learn about the Delete /cards REST route in the documentation of the DHTMLX JavaScript Kanban library.
+description: You can learn about the DELETE /cards REST route in the documentation of the DHTMLX JavaScript Kanban library.
 Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Kanban.
 ---

-# Delete /cards
+# DELETE /cards

 ### Description